A Malone education is a worthwhile investment

 A high-quality education is priceless, yet no education comes without a price tag.

-We believe a degree from Malone is the ultimate investment in your future, offering you knowledge and skills to to impact the world around you.
+We believe a degree from Malone is the ultimate investment in your future, offering you knowledge and skills to impact the world around you.
 We also recognize today's financial realities and offer numerous financial aid packages to ensure that a Malone education can be affordable for you.

 Many factors contribute to the value of attending a private Christian university like Malone